ndelacerda/ndelacerda.github.io/_pages/wip.md

 permalink: /wip/
 title: "Work in Progress"
 ---
-## Cueing without Parties: Experimental Evidence from Peru

-<i>Forthcoming at Political Behavior<i>.

-<u>Abstract</u>: Citizens infer policy information from partisan cues, yet their utility varies cross-nationally.
-In weakly institutionalized democracies with short-lived political parties and volatile party systems, partisan cues are likely of little heuristic value.
-I argue that in these contexts, citizens leverage alternative political markers, such as ideological or political movement-related categories, to make sense of the political arena.
-I test this argument in Peru, a country with an extremely volatile and distrusted party system.
-Using a survey experiment, I show that political cues significantly influence policy preferences even in the absence of clear and strong partisan brands.
-Further analysis using causal forest reveals that movement-related political identities are the primary moderators of cueing effects, outweighing traditional factors such as partisanship or ideology.
-Notably, while non-partisan cues influence attitude formation, only outgroup cues effectively shape preferences.
-I theorize that this asymmetry could potentially stem from two distinct features of the Peruvian political landscape: deep mistrust in political parties and patterns of affective polarization marked by stronger outgroup prejudice than ingroup favoritism.
-Overall, this study underscores the importance of alternative forms of political identification in weakly institutionalized party systems, extending existing theories of public opinion formation to diverse democratic settings.

-## A Global Scale of Economic Left-Right Party Positions: Exploring the Cross-National and Cross-Expert Perceptions of Party Placements

-**with Ryan Bakker, Seth Jolly, Jonathan Polk, Ruth Dassonneville, Jelle Koedam, Patrick Leslie, Jill Sheppard, and Roi Zur**

-<i>Forthcoming at the Journal of Politics<i>.

-<u>Abstract</u>: We examine the cross-national comparability of expert placements of political parties on the economic left-right dimension using a novel dataset combining data from Europe, Latin America, Australia, Israel, Canada, and the United States.
-Using anchoring vignettes and Bayesian Aldrich-McKelvey Scaling (BAM), we assess evidence of geographic and expert-level differential item functioning (DIF) in how experts interpret the left-right scale.
-We find statistically significant but substantively small variations in how experts perceive party positions cross-nationally, particularly in terms of directional bias and the spread of their ideological placements.
-While the correlation between “raw” survey scores and DIF-corrected estimates is high (0.991), we observe meaningful deviations for individual parties, with larger discrepancies between rather than within regions.
-These results indicate that the economic left-right dimension exhibits broad consistency in expert understanding across countries, yet researchers should still exercise caution when making cross-national comparisons, particularly across regions where expert perceptions show greater variation.

 ## To blur or not to blur: Disentangling populist ideology and electoral strategy in Europe and Latin America

 **with Jacob Gunderson**